 I am currently a Data Visualization Fellow at Harvard University, Center for International Development.
-My research consists in designing, implementing and evaluating novel visual tools for the web.
+My research consists in designing, implementing and evaluating novel data visualization tools for the web.
 Previously, I was a post-doc in Jean-Daniel Fekete, at INRIA AVIZ.
 I defended a PhD in Computer Science at INSA de Lyon and LIRIS Lab, France, in 2010.

-My current main project is working on The Atlas of Economic Complexity, which is a visualization platform for International Trade Data.
-It contains data and economic indicators for more than 120 countries and 700 products over the past 50 years.
-It uses various visualization techniques, from simple ones to more complex to display growth dynamics and opportunities.
+My main project is The Atlas of Economic Complexity, which is an interactive website to visualize international trade data.
+It allows the exploration and communication of economic indicators for more than 120 countries and 700 products over the past 50 years.
+It uses various visualization techniques such as treemaps, stacked graphs or networks to display growth dynamics and opportunities.

-I am particularly interested in building new tools to better explore, understand and communicate data.
-As the Web is now pervasive, I believe those tools should be using Web Standards for everyone to use them, now and in the future.
-My work usually requires me to dive into various application domains, from Economics Data to Sport Data.
+My focus is building and evaluating new tools to better explore, understand and communicate data.
+As the Web is now pervasive, I believe those tools should be using web standards for everyone to use them, now and in the future.
+I am interested in various application domains, from economics to sport data.
 Learn more..